 - Elysium Health (supplements designed to slow down aging)

 - Iaso Tea (a tea for cleaning and weight loss)

 - Optavia (subscription-based weight loss programs with personal coaches)

 - Rootine (personalized supplement and vitamins based on DNA test)

-- Yoga Burn (yoga instuctional videos for weight loss)
+- Yoga Burn (yoga instructional videos for weight loss)